Ozone is a gas composed of three oxygen atoms that can be either beneficial or harmful to our health depending on where it forms:

 Ground-level ozone can have detrimental effects on plants and ecosystems.
 It can interfere with the ability of sensitive plants to produce and store food, making them more susceptible to certain diseases, insects, other pollutants, competition from other plants and harsh weather.
 Ozone reduces forest growth and crop yields, and can potentially affect the diversity of species in ecosystems.

-The Department of Environmental Protection (MassDEP) has monitored air concentrations of ozone for more than 20 years and issues a Daily Air Quality Forecast for ozone from the beginning of April through the end of September.
-At some monitoring locations across the state, ozone levels routinely exceed the federal eight-hour standard each summer.
+MassDEP has monitored air concentrations of ozone for several decades and provides daily air quality forecasts for ozone from the beginning of April through the end of September.
+At some monitoring locations across the state, ozone levels still exceed the EPA eight-hour standard a few days each summer.

-While measured concentrations of ozone are still too high in Massachusetts, they nevertheless confirm that we're breathing cleaner air now than we did years ago, thanks in large measure to tougher government regulation and voluntary steps by industry aimed at reducing pollution from vehicles, power plants, factories and consumer products.
+While measured concentrations of ozone can still reach unhealthy levels a few days each summer in Massachusetts, they confirm that we're breathing cleaner air now than we did years ago, thanks in large measure to tougher government regulation and steps taken by industry aimed at reducing pollution from vehicles, power plants, factories and consumer products.